About Sienna Ranch

-Our story begins in 2008 when a local homeschool family began organizing a group of kids to get together and explore the hills and gullies of the Ranch and Briones, with a few enthusiastic naturalists as their mentors.
+Our story begins in 2008 when a local homeschool family began organizing a group of kids to get together and explore the hills and gullies of Sienna Ranch and our neighboring Briones Regional Park, with a few enthusiastic naturalists as their mentors.
 This was the birth of our Explorers program.

 Horses and Archery soon followed as passionate staff and youth were drawn to this special place.
 Our woodshop program grew out of a dream to have a tree fort at the Ranch – who better to build a kid-fantastic tree fort than the kids themselves?

 Before Sienna Ranch came to be, our land already had a long history, the evidence of which is all around.

 Millions of years ago this land was once the bottom of a shallow ocean.
 As time and tectonic activity lifted this land upward, the muddy ocean floor and all of the creatures settled into fossilized sedimentary rock.
 Today those fossils can be found in rock outcroppings throughout our hillsides.

 Hundreds of years ago our gigantic Valley oaks – including our spectacular Valley Oak Treehouse – were just sprouting from their acorns.
 Today our land looks quite different from a few hundred years ago.
 It’s fun to imagine what the world will look like when the acorns sprouting on our hills this year are grown into grandmother oaks, and to ask ourselves: What do we want the world to look like?